Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 From Eq.~\eqref{eq:fla1d-part-sol} it follows that a fold is formed at $t = 0.5$, with the envelope of droplet trajectories along this being

 In this case the Eulerian number density field can also be obtained as

 where ${{n}}_0 = {{n}}({x}_0,t_0)$, and in which it is assumed that droplets moving towards the envelope of the trajectories form a separate layer of the fold to those droplets moving away from the envelope, and that these layers belong to different non-interacting continua.
 The total number density in the region is simply double that in the remainder of the ${x}$--$t$ domain which is occupied by droplets, resulting in the piecewise nature of Eq.~\eqref{eq:fla1d_Eulerian-nd-sol}.
-Along the envelope \eqref{eq:fla1d-envelope} the droplet number density becomes infinitely high, however this singularity remains integrable \cite{Osiptsov1984}.
+Along the fold envelope \eqref{eq:fla1d-envelope} the droplet number density becomes infinitely high, however this singularity remains integrable \cite{Osiptsov1984}.
 The analytical solution \eqref{eq:fla1d_Eulerian-nd-sol} is graphically depicted in ${x}$--$t$ space in Figure \eqref{fig:1a}, and features a discontinuity along the internal boundary of the multi-valued region given by the second sub-function of Eq.~\eqref{eq:fla1d_Eulerian-nd-sol}.
-The region of the domain occupied by the droplet phase is reconstructed on a spatial grid of 100 points with a uniform spacing $\Delta {x}$ at a given time, and at time intervals of $\Delta t = 0.01$.
+The region of the domain occupied by the droplet phase is reconstructed on a grid at time intervals of $\Delta t = 0.01$ with 100 uniformly spaced points of separation $\Delta {x}$ at each time, and uses an initial seeding of 101 droplets positioned uniformly on the interval ${x}_0 \in [0,1]$, corresponding to an initial average inter-droplet spacing of $\Delta x_{d0} = 0.01$.